-When I got my tattoo back in senior year of high school, I was shaking for a good half hour before the needle even touched my skin.
+When I got my first tattoo as a high school senior, I was shaking for a good half hour before the needle even touched my skin.
 The control freak and hypochondriac that I was (and still am) felt so lost amidst all the advice for how to properly care for a tattoo.
-I'm sure the tattoo artist wasn't exactly thrilled when I couldn't sit still through the five-minute-long process (which felt like way longer, in case you were wondering) and the millions of questions I had for him like, "Can I shower after getting my tattoo?" and "Am I going to be OK?"
-But come on, you're drilling holes into my skin with a needle and stuffing ink in there!
+I'm sure the tattoo artist wasn't exactly thrilled when I couldn't sit still through the five-minute-long process (which felt like way longer, in case you were wondering).
+I couldn't stop talking and had seemingly millions of tiny questions for him like, "Can I shower after getting my tattoo?"

 1. The First 48 Hours After Are Crucial